marklchaves/shortcuts/README.md

 1. Click on the _gear_ icon in the lower left hand corner of the app.
 2. Click the **Edit** toggle slider.
 The slider background turns orange.
-3. Click on the _gear_ icon again to dismiss the settings modal.
+3. Click on the _gear_ icon again to dismiss the tools modal.
 The background colour of the Name and URL fields turn white and now are editable.
 3. Hit the **tab** key to save or click on the _gear_ icon once more to disable edit mode.

 Note: The list will automagically be sorted by the Shorty Name.